Using the Device Preset Manager

 Throttle Delay

-Use the Delay stepper in the toolbar to adjust how many milliseconds elapse between message bursts (range: 0–200 ms, default: 10 ms).
+Use the Delay stepper in the toolbar to adjust how many milliseconds elapse between message bursts (range: 0–200 ms, default: 20 ms).
 Increase this value if your hardware struggles to keep up with rapid CC updates.

 Pausing MIDI Output

-Click the pause icon in the toolbar to stop all outgoing CC messages without disconnecting the port.
+Click the pause icon (sensors_off) in the toolbar to stop all outgoing CC messages without disconnecting the port.
 This is useful when you want to explore or edit values without affecting your hardware.
 Click again to resume.

 Saving and Loading Presets